cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

 # Implement RoutineImplementationBase

-Routine is an entity that contains configuration of the input and output parameters needed for the simulation.
+A routine is an entity that contains the input and output parameter configuration required for simulation.
 It also contains a list of instructions for the connector to pass into the simulation model.

-In this tutorial we will implement the actual communication between the connector and a simulator using COM interface.
+In this tutorial, you'll use the COM interface to connect the connector to a simulator.

-First, create a class that inherits from `RoutineImplementationBase`.
+Create a class that inherits from `RoutineImplementationBase`.

 `NewSimRoutine.cs`:
 ```csharp